The National Child Measurement Programme

-In other areas, parents will need to contact their local authority to find out their child's measurements.
+In other areas, parents will need to contact their local council to find out their child's measurements.

 Why do we need to take the measurements?

-This is something you may have done when your child was a baby, using the growth charts in the Personal Child Health Record (red book).
+This is something you may have done when your child was a baby using the growth charts in the Personal Child Health Record (red book).

 - healthy weight

 About 1 in 5 children in reception are overweight or very overweight, rising to 1 in 3 in year 6.

 Because the number of overweight children has gradually increased, we've slowly become used to it.

 It can be difficult to tell if your child's above a healthy weight as they may look similar to other children of their age.
 By recording their measurements, we can get an accurate picture.